daler/GFFutils_old/README.rst

-You can parse this info out yourself; parsing these into sub-attributes of a :class:`GFFFeature.Attribute` object is something I haven't implemented yet...
+You can parse this info out yourself; parsing these into sub-attributes of a ``GFFFeature.Attribute`` object is something I haven't implemented yet...

 You now know enough to be able to generate a line for a BED-format